 Aeriel Silva of Assemblymember Jim Frazier’s district office presented Greenbelt Alliance with a Certificate of Recognition from the Assembly of the California Legislature (see photo), citing Greenbelt Alliance’s efforts “to promote public policies fostering environmental stewardship, adding local agriculturalists and supporting open space conservation.”

 We are excited to have an office again in Solano County and look forward to connecting and working with the community!
-Connect with Amy to learn more about our efforts in Solano and around the Bay Area.
+Contact us to learn more about our efforts in Solano County.